Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/ReadmeFiles/ReadmeTroubleshooting.md

 ### Error `The provided request must include a 'response_type' input parameter`

 If you try to sign-in with a Microsoft account (MSA), such as hotmail.com, outlook.com, and msn.com, you'd receive this error during admin consent because MSA is not supported at the `/common` endpoint which this sample is using to obtain the admin consent.
-Please use an admin account with from the Azure AD tenant for this purpose.
+Please use an admin account with from the Microsoft Entra tenant for this purpose.

  </details>